Farm Fresh: 6 Farmers Markets to Visit in Central Arkansas

 April showers bring May produce—and maybe some flowers, too.
-We’re observing Arkansas Heritage Month in May, and this year’s theme celebrates the flavors of Arkansas (see page 66 for more details).
 Shopping at your local farmer’s market is not only tastebud-friendly, it’s also a great way to support your local growers, discover where your food really comes from, and help the earth by reducing shipping costs and more.
 Oh, and did we mention the free cheese samples?
-Grab your reusable grocery bags and head to one (or more!) of these five farmers markets.
+Grab your reusable grocery bags and head to one (or more!) of these six farmers markets.

 Meet the Farmers